 Starting with the 1968 establishment of the Francophone defense organization CODOFIL, and followed by the Constitution of 1974 which established a right of “linguistic plurality”, Cajuns enjoyed both legal protection and cultural interest from the world at large.
 Thanks to an oil boom in the 1970s, Cajuns greeted a new crop of visitors and business partners, fomenting a national interest in southern Louisiana cuisine and the Cajun way of life.

 Ethnic pride movements sprung around in the United States in the 1970s, influenced by the cultural politicization of phenomena like the Black Power movement.
 Previously marginalized ethnic groups began asserting their political and cultural rights against a rising tide of sanitized, uniform-white Americanization.
 Cajuns were no different, responding with characteristic humor and celebratory joie de vivre.
-Lafayette, widely seen as the capitol of Cajun Louisiana, held its first Festivals Acadians et Creoles in 1974.
+Lafayette, widely seen as the capital of Cajun Louisiana, held its first Festivals Acadians et Creoles in 1974.
 Widely seen on the ground were t-shirts bearing a clenched fist holding a crawfish, a Cajun spin on the famous black pride symbol.
 In the previously maligned mudbug, Cajuns had found their national symbol.

 Crawfish enjoyed the same magnified interest, which boiled over with the Cajun cuisine craze of the 1980s, originally kick-started by the celebrity of Acadiana-born, New Orleans-based chef Paul Prudhomme and his now nearly infamous blackened redfish.
 Rice farmers with large plots of land found that crawfish could be readily added to crop rotations, ramping up production to unprecedented levels.
 In 1978, 25.6 million pounds of crawfish were sold, totaling $14.3 million in gross sales.
 By 1988, 107 million pounds of crawfish were sold, grossing $42.6 million.
 While production levels peaked at around 110 million pounds annually, prices have continued to rise, reflecting a skyrocketing demand.
 Consider that from 1970 to 1990 Louisiana’s population grew by only 600,000, and you have yourself a bona fide craze.

-While the crawfish industry is undoubtedly a powerful engine of economic change in Louisiana, accounting for $300 million of the gross domestic product, it has more importantly emerged as ubiquitous symbol of southwest Louisiana pride.
+While the crawfish industry is undoubtedly a powerful engine of economic change in Louisiana, accounting for $300 million of the gross domestic product, it has more importantly emerged as a ubiquitous symbol of southwest Louisiana pride.
 What was a food of necessity, is now a luxury item enjoyed by rich and poor alike.
 Generations of Louisianians, have grown up with Mary Alice Fontenot’s illustrated Clovis the Crawfish, danced to Cajun bands at the annual Breaux Bridge Crawfish Festival, and eaten armadas worth of crawfish boat bread bowls at Festival International de Louisiane.
-Crawfish boils are the most visible symbol of the Louisiana way of life, and have evolved from backwater family dining, to a weekend routine from February to June each year.
+Crawfish boils are the most visible symbol of the Louisiana way of life and have evolved from backwater family dining to a weekend routine from February to June each year.

 For my part, I can’t say I mind not eating crawfish, even if it does result in some suspicion and derision on the part of my friends.
 In my own weird way, I still love it and what it represents.
 Come each spring I will get an invitation to dozens of crawfish boils.
 I will accept them and attend willingly, though I will politely decline my place at the newspaper-clothed table.
 I will sort through bright red heaps of crawfish shells in search of boiled potatoes, garlic, or the chance at a spicy sausage.
 I may not leave full of crawfish, but I will leave full of pride.